Pueraria montana: Invasive species

 The natural range of Pueraria montana can be found in India, Myanmar, Indochina, China, Korea, Japan, Thailand, Malaysia, the Pacific Islands, and in north Australia.
 In its native habitat, it and its closely related species occur across wide areas; the species have diverged genetically due to vicariance.
 Its invasiveness can be attributed to similarities between both native and newly invaded niches, effectively expanding its habitable range into areas with climates it may not be able to endure otherwise.

+Some researchers argue that, because of the close relationship shared between kudzu and humans since the Neolithic, human harvesting is the main ecological control mechanism that keeps kudzu in check in its natural range.
+In Eastern Asia, where kudzu is a valuable plant with many benefits to humans, many millennia of human selection and cultivation have facilitated the spread of the plant to new areas and resulted in a broad, adaptable gene pool.
+However, although humans have provided benefits to kudzu, harvesting the vines and roots regularly would decrease the plant's competitiveness and aggressive growth, meaning humans have essentially served as a biological control for kudzu.

 Like other exotic species, the introduction to other areas is due to human actions.
 Seeds are spread by mammals and birds.
 Kudzu are plants adapted to drought.
 Only above ground portions are damaged by frost; thick storage roots grow as deep as 1 metre.
 It forms new perennial root crowns from stem nodes touching the ground.

 The ecological requirements of the species are those of the subtropical and temperate habitat areas.

 In Europe, Pueraria montana grows in several places in the warm regions of Switzerland and Italy near Lake Maggiore and Lake Lugano.

 During World War II, kudzu was introduced to Vanuatu and Fiji by United States Armed Forces to serve as camouflage for equipment.
 It is now a major weed there.

 Pueraria montana is also becoming a problem in Queensland.

 In the United States, Pueraria montana is extensively reported in the coastal states from eastern Texas to Florida, North to Maryland, as well as inland in Arkansas, Kentucky, Missouri, Pennsylvania, Tennessee, Washington, D.C., and West Virginia.
 Since 2004, Kudzu has moved farther North along the Ohio River, appearing in Illinois, Indiana, and Ohio.
 Of all affected states, three in the southeast have the heaviest infestations: Georgia, Alabama, and Mississippi.